landg16/Custom-Printer/README.md

 ## 1. Installation

-### 1)  Install canvas pre-dependencies for using image printing on your printer.
+### 1)  Install canvas pre-dependencies for using image printing on your printer

 OS | Command
 ----- | -----